JohannaTrost/seqsharp/README.md

 The performance of the supervised learning to distinguish empirical and simulated alignments shall serve as a metric to evaluate the realism of a sequence evolution simulator and thus to optimize the parameters used for its simulations.

-Furthermore a program is provided that allows to automatically simulate the sequence evolution using the simulator Seq-Gen, based on a set of given evolutionary trees as well as a set of empirical alignments which would also be the empirical input for the classification task.
+Furthermore a program is provided that allows to automatically simulate the sequence evolution, based on a set of given evolutionary trees as well as a set of empirical alignments which would also be the empirical input for the classification task.
 This program is independent from the sequence classification, meaning that any simulated sequences can be used for the classification.

 ## The Sequence Classifier